Employment of foreign workers (Free movement of persons)

 - Request and delivery of the stay permit for working purposes.

 Authorization (Nulla Osta) Request

-- Employers have to request authorization to hire a foreign worker through the Immigration Single Desk;
+- Employers must request authorization to hire a foreign worker through the Immigration Single Desk;

 - In the application, the employer shall submit a so called “Stay contract” (“Contratto di soggiorno”) in which she/he commits him/herself to guarantee adequate lodging for the requested worker and to fund travel costs for his/her repatriation in case of expulsion before the expiry of the contract;

-- the contract has to include the work contract’s details that must comply with existing collective contracts for the specific sector/occupation in which the requested worker will be employed;
+- the contract must include the work contract’s details that must comply with existing collective contracts for the specific sector/occupation in which the requested worker will be employed;

 - Once all the checks have been made by both Labor authority (“Direzione Territoriale del Lavoro”) and local State Police office (“Questura”), the authorization (“nulla osta”), may be delivered to the applicant employer.

 The whole procedure may take up to 40 days from the application.